bwlewis/exm/README.md

 Description
 ---

-Exm is a general, transparent tool for out-of-core (OOC) computing.
+Exm is a simple tool for out-of-core (OOC) computing.
 It is launched as a command line utility, taking an application as an argument.
 All memory allocations larger than a specified threshold are memory-mapped to a binary file.
 When data are not needed, they are stored on disk.
-It is both process- and thread-safe.
+It aims to be both process- and thread-safe.
 It includes a simple API that can be used by programs to dynamically fine tune out of core allocation details.